 Site on Snoqualmie Pass

-The Washington State Ski and Snowboard Museum will be a centrally located show case to honor Washington’s ski legends, preserve the state’s ski history,inform guests about this rich sports story and inspire future participation in Washington’s ski and snowboard opportunities by these guests, their families, friends and communities.
+The Washington State Ski and Snowboard Museum will be a centrally located showcase to honor Washington’s ski and snowboard legends, preserve this state’s ski and snowboard history, educate visitors about this rich sports story and inspire future participation in Washington’s ski and snowboard opportunities by these visitors, their families, their friends and their communities.